 What is SELF?

-MLT’s Senior Executive Leader Fellowship (SELF) empowers our most senior alumni to achieve their full potential as current executives and leaders.
-The 16-month program enables Fellows/participants to define their “leader impact vision” in the context of their current scope of influence, responsibility, and financial capacity.
+MLT’s Senior Executive Leader Fellowship (SELF) empowers MLT alumni to identify and pursue their full potential as current executives and leaders.
+The 12-month program enables Fellows/participants to define their “leader impact vision” in the context of their current scope of influence, responsibility, and financial capacity.
 With that greater clarity, Fellows develop an executive-level roadmap and concrete action plan to realize that vision.
 Each fellowship experience is highly-customized to help senior leaders understand their desired outcomes and design a roadmap to achieve it.
-SELF participants will access exclusive resources, such as in-depth assessments, multifaceted peer forums with senior MLT alums, full-access executive coaching, and an “accelerating” agent.
+SELF participants will access exclusive resources, such as in-depth assessments, full-access executive coaching, “accelerating” agents, and multifaceted peer forums with senior MLT alums.

 Who is eligible for SELF?